-- · with respect to tenapanor for IBS-C in the United States, our ability to obtain a collaboration partner for commercialization and the strength of such collaboration partner's financial resources and marketing and distribution organizations, as well as the commitment of such collaboration partner's sales organization to tenapanor; - · the efficacy demonstrated in our clinical trials; - with respect to tenapanor for the control of serum phosphorus, whether tenapanor, along with other oral only medications, are included in the bundled prospective payment system for the treatment of ESRD patients, and the manner in which such transition is achieved; - the prevalence and severity of any side effects and overall safety and tolerability profile of the product; - the clinical indications for which it is approved; - · advantages over new or traditional or existing therapies, including recently approved therapies or therapies that the physician community anticipate will be approved;
+- the efficacy demonstrated in our clinical trials; - with respect to tenapanor for the control of serum phosphorus, whether tenapanor, along with other oral only medications, are included in the bundled prospective payment system for the treatment of ESRD patients, and the time and manner in which such transition is achieved; - the prevalence and severity of any side effects and overall safety and tolerability profile of the product; - the clinical indications for which it is approved; - advantages over new or traditional or existing therapies, including recently approved therapies or therapies that the physician community anticipate will be approved; - acceptance by physicians, major operators of clinics and patients of tenapanor as a safe, effective and welltolerated treatment; - relative convenience and ease of administration of tenapanor; - the potential and perceived advantages of tenapanor over current treatment options or alternative treatments, including future alternative treatments; - the cost of treatment in relation to alternative treatments and the willingness to pay for tenapanor, if approved, on the part of physicians and patients; - the availability of alternative products and their ability to meet market demand; and

-- · acceptance by physicians, major operators of clinics and patients of tenapanor as a safe, effective and well-tolerated treatment: - · relative convenience and ease of administration of tenapanor; - · the potential and perceived advantages of tenapanor over current treatment options or alternative treatments, including future alternative treatments; - the cost of treatment in relation to alternative treatments and the willingness to pay for tenapanor, if approved, on the part of physicians and patients; - the availability of alternative products and their ability to meet market demand; and - the quality of our relationships with patient advocacy groups.
+• the quality of our relationships with patient advocacy groups.

-Any failure by us to obtain a collaboration partner for the commercialization of tenapanor in the United States for IBS-C and any failure of tenapanor to achieve market acceptance, sufficient third-party coverage or reimbursement, or commercial success for any approved indications would adversely affect our results of operations.
+Any failure of tenapanor to achieve market acceptance, sufficient third-party coverage or reimbursement, or commercial success for any approved indications would adversely affect our results of operations.